goksuguvendiren/website/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>Hi!
-I am Göksu Güvendiren Bakır, a first year Master's student in Computer Science in UC, Santa Barbara.
+I am Göksu Güvendiren Bakır, a second year MS student in Computer Science in UC, Santa Barbara.
 This website
 has began as a way to show off our homework results in one of my undergraduate courses, but now I tend to continue writing as some kind of a blog, despite my inability to write :)
  </p>